-- 6.16.17 Examples of deficiencies: - 1) No on-board policies and programmes to prevent occupational accidents and protect occupational safety and health. - 2) No ship safety committee on board ship (for ships with the crew consisting of 5 seafarers and over). - 3) No risk assessment. - 4) Seafarers not notified in respect of measures for preventing accidents taken on board ship. - 5) No protective occupational measures taken for seafarers of the age under 18. - 6) Accidents are not duly investigated, non-available reports on accidents on board ship. - 6.16.18 Examples of serious deficiencies: - 1) Use of seafarers under the age of 18 for performing hazardous work. - 2) Personal protective equipment for seafarers are maintained not in proper condition, incorrectly used or not used at all.
+- .1 no on-board policies and programmes to prevent occupational accidents and protect occupational safety and health; - .2 no ship safety committee on board ship (for ships with the crew consisting of 5 seafarers and over): - .3 no risk assessment; - .4 seafarers not notified in respect of measures for preventing accidents taken on board ship; - .5 no protective occupational measures taken for seafarers of the age under 18; - .6 accidents are not duly investigated, non-available reports on accidents on board ship. - 3.16.18 Examples of serious deficiencies: - .1 use of seafarers under the age of 18 for performing hazardous work; - .2 personal protective equipment for seafarers are maintained not in proper condition, incorrectly used or not used at all.